-The easiest is to ensure that you’re buying smart light bulbs that are supported by voice assistants such as Amazon’s Alexa, Google’s Assistant or Apple’s Siri/Homekit.
-If you’re able to add them to your voice assistant’s app or software package, then it’s entirely possible to live in a multi-brand house, because you rarely if ever have to dip into their specific apps to control your lights.
+The easiest way is to ensure you’re buying smart light bulbs that are supported by voice assistants such as Amazon’s Alexa, Google’s Assistant or Apple’s Siri/Homekit.
+If you’re able to add them to your voice assistant’s app or software package, then it’s entirely possible to live in a multi-brand house, because you rarely (if ever) have to dip into their specific apps to control your lights.
 All you need to do is say “Hey ASSISTANT NAME, switch on the kitchen and living room lights”, and even if they’re different makes of bulb, you’ll be able to get the illumination you desire.
 You will miss out on some neat synchronisation features that you get if you do stick to a single brand, though.

 So what’s available in smart lights?

 Smart light bulbs typically come as either Edison/E27 screw style models or Bayonet/B22 style models.
-If you’re not sure what bulb type you’re currently using at home, it’s no more difficult than switching the light socket off – that’s important, because electrocution is no laughing matter – unscrewing the bulb and checking the end.
+If you’re not sure what bulb type you’re currently using at home, it’s no more difficult than switching the light socket off – that’s important because electrocution is no laughing matter – unscrewing the bulb and checking the end.
 If it’s a plain screw, that’s an Edison/E27, while if it has prongs that protrude and keep it in place with a single twist, that’s Bayonet/B22 style.

 You can also get fixtures that will work with many downlight styles that incorporate smart lighting features, although these are often a little bit more expensive than their E27/B22 counterparts.

 There’s not much in standard lighting that doesn’t have some kind of smart light equivalent, from light strips to lamps to path lights to choose from.